We’re there day one

 We are with you from day one, when your parents named you and when you named your children — beginning a lifetime of security.
 Most parents apply for their child’s Social Security number at birth, usually through the hospital.
 When the time comes for your kid’s first job, the number is already in place.

-A fun byproduct of assigning Social Security numbers at birth is that we know the most popular baby names, which we announce each year.
+A fun bonus of assigning Social Security numbers at birth is that we know the most popular baby names, which we announce each year.
 On our website, you can find the top baby names for the last 100 years.

 We’re there when you get your first job